 5. It doesn't matter when you spend your Gap Year.

 After graduating from NC State University, my friend decided to do something crazy and take a Gap Year.
 You know, that guy who's quiet yet brilliant, and you just know he's going to be world changer.
 Yeah.
 This was him.
-But for him he was unsatisfied with just doing the next thing because that's what's expected.
-After much thought and prayer, he jumped into YWAM.
+But for him he was unsatisfied with just doing the next thing because it's expected.
+After much thought and prayer he jumped into YWAM.